QuickBooks Blog

 • Equipment

-To calculate the operating cost, you first need to determine the Cost of Goods Sold (COGS).
+To calculate the operating cost, you'll first need to determine the Cost of Goods Sold (COGS), using the following formula:

 COGS = Opening Stock + Purchases + Direct Expenses – Closing Stock.

-Then, calculate the total operating expenses, as mentioned above.
-Finally, add COGS and operating expenses to determine the total operating cost of your business.
+Then, calculate the total operating expenses before adding COGS and operating expenses to determine the total operating cost of your business.

 Deciphering Operating Costs

 It is important to keep a track of your business’s operating costs and non-operating costs.
-This helps you in analyzing how each of the costs is linked to your business’s revenue-generating activities.
-Further, it also helps you to know if you can run your business efficiently or not.
+This helps you analyze how each of the costs is linked to your business’s revenue-generating activities and helps you to know whether you can run your business efficiently.

-So, you might observe a short-term gain.
-But suffer loss in the long-term if you lay off too many employees.
-You will always pursue business operations to maximize business earnings.
-These earnings depend on the amount of business revenue generated and expenses incurred to operate the business.
+You'll want your business operations to maximize business earnings, these depend on the amount of revenue generated and expenses incurred to operate the business.

-Accordingly, there can be two possibilities to increase your business earnings.
-You can either increase your business revenue or reduce your operating cost.
+Accordingly, there can be two possibilities to increase your business earnings, either by increasing your revenue or reduce your operating cost.

-Typically, you first resort to cutting down your business operating cost.
-This is because it seems an easy and approachable way of increasing your business profits.
-However, you must note an important thing here.
-Reducing your operating costs to a greater extent can negatively impact your business productivity and overall profit.
+Typically, you'll start by cutting down operating costs as it seems to be an easy and approachable way of increasing your business profits.
+However, reducing your operating costs by too much can negatively impact productivity and the overall profit of your business.

-Though, your business profits increase in the short-term if you choose to reduce specific operating costs.
-However, such a decision can impact your business earnings in the long-run.
+Your business profits may increase in the short-term if you choose to reduce specific operating costs, these decisions can impact business earnings in the long-run.

-For instance, laying off specific salespeople may increase your short-term profits.
-However, it will reduce your capacity to generate new business and hurt your earnings in the long-term.
+For instance, laying off specific salespeople may increase your short-term profit, but it will reduce your capacity to generate new business which will hurt your earnings in the long-term.

-The ideal situation is keeping your business operating costs to the minimum.
-But, at the same time increasing sales.
+The ideal situation is keeping your business operating costs to the minimum, while increasing sales.

 Operating Costs Components

-Generally, business operating costs are divided into two categories.
-These include fixed cost and variable cost.
+Typically, business operating costs are divided into two categories, fixed costs and variable costs.

 Fixed Costs

-Your business has to pay fixed costs irrespective of any specific business activity.
+Your business has to pay fixed costs regardless of whatever specific business activities occur.
 Both fixed and variable costs together result in the total costs of your business operations.

 As a business owner, you determine the fixed costs via contract agreements or cost schedules.
-These are the foundational costs incurred to carry out your business operations.
+These are the foundational costs that you'll incur in order to carry out business operations.

-For instance, your initial fixed costs would include the rent of the manufacturing premises and employee salaries.
-This is if you start a new business.
-Thus, you keep a regular check on the fixed cost contracts as a business owner.
-This is because the fixed costs may change over a period of time.
-This happens when you enter into new contractual agreements.
-Or prepare new cost schedules.
-However, fixed costs do not change with the change in the level of production.
+For example, if you're starting a new business, your initial fixed costs will include the rent of the manufacturing premises and employee salaries.
+You'll need to regularly check the fixed cost contracts because these costs may change over a period of time.
+This often happens when you enter into new contractual agreements, or prepare new cost schedules.
+However, your fixed costs will not change with the change in the level of production.

 Examples of fixed costs include: